We’ve got three shows coming your way—and they’re all kinds of awesome.

 Nancy Johnson is a member of the Caldwell First Nation in southwestern Ontario, of Plains Cree/ Metis origin.
 She is a mother and grandmother, a singer/songwriter and has spent many years working in Indigenous policy for various governments.
 Nancy completed a Master's in Education at the University of Toronto and recently established a Women's Initiatives sector for Ontario First Nations leadership.
 Nancy enjoys traveling, quilting and hiking with her 95 pound husky, Waboose.

-Team 70s - Coming soon
+Team 70s - Teresa Shilling

 Hello, Calgary!
 A special event in collaboration with the Canadian Women’s Foundation